yonibarel2/Software-Project-Workshop/final-project/program-docs/setup.py_Makefile_symnmf.h_README.md

-# setup.py, Makefile & symnmf.h — quick guide
+# setup.py, Makefile and symnmf.h — quick guide

 This short guide explains three important project files together: what they do, and how/when you should use them.